OpenHMD/OpenHMD/README.md

 Open the project file and compile as you usually would do.

 ### Cross compiling for windows using mingw
-Using Make:

-    export PREFIX=/usr/i686-w64-mingw32/ (or whatever your mingw path is) PKG_CONFIG_LIBDIR=$PREFIX/lib/pkgconfig ./configure --build=`gcc -dumpmachine` --host=i686-w64-mingw32 --prefix=$PREFIX
-    make

-the library will end up in the .lib directory, you can use microsoft's lib.exe to make a .lib file for it

 Using CMake:

 For MinGW cross compiling, toolchain files tend to be the best solution.